FME Version

 3. Upload the Point Cloud Data

 Before the Workspace App can run the workspace, it needs the point cloud data we are using for this tutorial.
-On the left side of the FME Server home page, click on Files & Connections to expand the menu and click Resources.
-Create a new folder called Data.
-Click the newly created folder to go inside and create another folder, this time called PointCloud.
+On the left side of the FME Flow home page, click on Resources and go to Data folder.
+Create a new folder called PointCloud.
 Click the PointCloud folder we just created.
 Click the Upload button in the top right and select Files to upload the CoV_PointCloud.zip file which is available for download from the Files section on this article.

 4. Build Workspace App

-On the side menu, click on Server Apps to expand the menu and click Build Workspace App.
+On the side menu, click on Flow Apps to expand the menu and click Create Workspace App.

 In the next page that loads, set the parameters as follows: